dsx724/bash-trap-stack/README.md

 # Bash Trap Stack
 ## Purpose
-The traps.sh shell script allows you to create a stack of commands to execute for trap.
+The traps.sh bash shell script allows you to create a stack of commands to execute for trap.
 ## Commands
 * traps_start - registers the exit trap
 * traps_push $@ - pushes $@ as one entry to the stack